dgraph-io/dgraph/wiki/content/query-language/index.md

 timeafterbirth:  dateTime @index
 ```

 All the scalar types except uid type can be indexed in dgraph.
 In the above example, we use the default tokenizer for each data type.
 You can specify a different tokenizer by writing `@index(tokenizerName)`.
-For example, for a string, you currently have a choice between two tokenizers `term` which is the default and `exact`.
-The `exact` tokenizer is useful when you want to do exact matching.
-Here is an example schema that explicitly specify all the tokenizers being used.

 ```
 name: string @index(exact, term)